User Manual

 Note

-When querying with curl, don’t forget to escape & symbol or enclose the whole url in quotes, else your scripting language may intepret it as several commands.
+When querying with curl, don’t forget to escape & symbol or enclose the whole url in double quotes, else your scripting language may intepret it as several commands.
+If you query a string with escaped commas, then enclosing in quotes is essential.

 Query a nested collection